Odgers berndtson

 For many incumbents, already dealing with pressing issues such as the pandemic, getting on top of a plethora of new transformative technologies is understandably daunting.

-But there are principles and advice that can minimise disruption and ensure that CEOs continue to lead organisations well, and take full advantage of the opportunities that these digital tools and resources represent.
+But there are principles and advice that can minimize disruption and ensure that CEOs continue to lead organizations well, and take full advantage of the opportunities that these digital tools and resources represent.

 It starts at the top